cubermitis/HackFest2024/HF-Advance/README.md

 w/r r2 0xFFFFFFFE
 ```

-For the second, override the value of the timer to the original value of `0xC7C0`.
+For the second, change the value of the timer back to the original value of `0xC7C0`.

 ```
 w/r r3 0xC7C0
 ```

-It is important these are set these correctly because the flag is generated by XORing these values.
+It is important to set these correctly because the flag is generated by XORing the timer values.

 ![Flag 4](images/flag4.png)